-Let us see, what are the paradigms that helps India firmly retain its position as the technology “King of the world” defeating China and other nations.
+Let us see, what are the paradigms that help India firmly retain its position as the technology “King of the world” defeating China and other nations.

 1. Language benefit – The 200 hundred years of British rule and the Indian obsession with the English language has proved to be a boon in disguise for the industry.
 In India, primary kids begin learning the nuances of the English language and are compulsorily taught English right up to graduation.
-English is the widest spoken language in India and all business transaction take place in English.
-In the Asian scenario India is the most English friendly language in the region.
+English is the widest spoken language in India and all business transactions take place in English.
+In the Asian scenario, India is the most English-friendly language in the region.

-Whereas, China and other Asian countries like Thailand, Japan and Korea stress on their national language for all communication, making English a secondary language; India has a huge advantage in having a vast talent pool of fluent English-speaking young people.
+Whereas, China and other Asian countries like Thailand, Japan, and Korea stress their national language for all communication, making English a secondary language; India has a huge advantage in having a vast talent pool of fluent English-speaking young people.

-- Government has given high-speed international private internet circuits to the big companies thus ensuring better delivery standards.
+- The government has given high-speed international private internet circuits to the big companies thus ensuring better delivery standards.

-- It has granted Income tax and customs exemptions for export of IT enabled services and software.
+- It has granted Income tax and customs exemptions for the export of IT-enabled services and software.

-- Government has enhanced its investment in IT infrastructure
+- The government has enhanced its investment in IT infrastructure

 - It has given consent for private internet gateways